blog

 The wise gods seel our eyes; / In our own filth drop our clear judgment; make us / Adore our errors.
 (III.xi.
 112-114)

-The gods, obviousl become falconers training humans, but with a twist on free will to make errors in judgment without realization.
+The gods, obviously become falconers training humans, but with a twist on free will to make errors in judgment without realization.
 In similar fashion a daughter’s ability to dupe her own father by pretense is highlighted in Othello with reference to Desdemona who

 could give out such a seeming / To seel her father’s eyes up close as oak.
 (III.iii.
 209-210)